-- 1. To acquaint the students with the methodology of learning Sanskrit language Laukika, Vaidika and Prakrit. - 2.
+- 1. To acquaint the students with the methodology of learning Sanskrit language and literature. - 2.
 To know about the methodology of learning Sastra. - 3.
-To impart basic knowledge to the students about manuscriptology.
+To impart basic knowledge to the students about Manuscriptology.

-Laukika Sanskrit - Sanskrit Grammarians Panini, Katyayana and Patanjali - Munitraya.
-Learning of Sanskrit through Kasika and Prakriya methods.
-Major Grammarians in Kasika method - Jayaditya, Vamana and Hardatta.
-Major Grammarians in Prakriya method - Dharmakirti, Ramachandradikshita, Nagesa, Narayana bhatta etc. Two major traditions Paniniya and Apaniniya
+Laukika Sanskrit - Sanskrit Grammarians- Munitraya- Panini, Katyayana and Patanjali, Learning of Sanskrit through Kasika and Prakriya methods, Major Grammarians in Kasika method - Jayaditya, Vamana and Hardatta, Major Grammarians in Prakriya method - Dharmakirti, Ramachandradikshita, Nagesa, Narayanabhatta etc. Two Major Traditions-Paniniya and Apaniniya